BKWLD/cloak-boilerplate/README.md

 ### Module Options

+Set these properties within `cloak: { boilerplate: { ... } }` in the nuxt.config.js:

 - `cloak.boilerplate:`
-  - `helpers` - An array of filenames to include from the [helpers](./helpers) directory.
+  - `helpers` - An array of filenames to *include* from the [helpers](./helpers) directory.
 By default, all helpers are included.
+Filename extensions are optional.
+  - `excludedHelpers` - An array of filenames to *exclude* from the [helpers](./helpers) directory.
+By default, this is empty.
+Filename extensions are optional.
-  - `modules` - An array of filenames to include from the [modules](./modules) directory.
+  - `modules` - An array of filenames to *include* from the [modules](./modules) directory.
 By default, all modules are included.
+Filename extensions are optional.
+  - `excludedModules` - An array of filenames to *exclude* from the [modules](./modules) directory.
+By default, this is empty.
+Filename extensions are optional.
   - `polyfills` - Array of [polyfill.io](https://polyfill.io/) keywords.
 For example, `["default", "URL", "IntersectionObserver"]`.
 If `objectFit` is included, will add the [objectFitPolyfill](https://github.com/constancecchen/object-fit-polyfill) for VueVisual on IE11.
   - `siteName` - The name of the site, used to generate `<title>`, OG, and PWA tags.